 Online master’s and family therapy (MFT) programs generally offer more flexibility than on-campus programs, making them ideal for students who need to balance their education with other professional or personal responsibilities.
 In asynchronous programs, students can watch lectures, complete assignments, and even take exams from any location and at any time that fits their schedule.
 Synchronous or partially synchronous programs may require you to login to a virtual classroom at a set time each week to interact with your instructor and classmates.

 Self-paced programs allow students to advance through their coursework as soon as they demonstrate mastery of the material.
 For example, if you have previously taken graduate-level classes in statistics, you may test out of a required course on research methodology and program evaluation.
 Self-paced programs enable students to earn their degree faster, but they require exceptional motivation and time-management skills.
 Without the support of a cohort or consistent interaction with an instructor, students in self-paced programs may become overwhelmed by their work.

 Online MFT programs may also require an in-person practicum, internship, or other supervised field experience.
 Students working in a mental health field can often meet this requirement at their current place of employment.
-If you work in another discipline, you should consult with your program coordinator or faculty adviser to identify an appropriate internship site.
+If you work in another discipline, you should consult with your program coordinator or faculty adviser to identify an appropriate internship.

 The Advantages of a Master’s Degree in Family Counseling

 All marriage and family therapists must hold a master’s degree and a state-level license in order to practice.
 Psychologists, mental health counselors, school and career counselors, and other professionals working in a clinical context must similarly earn at least a master’s degree in a relevant field.